badnewsgoonies-dot/vale-village-v2/CODEX.md

 - `src/core/` - Game logic, models, algorithms
 - `tests/e2e/` - Playwright tests

+### Overworld Rendering (Important)
+The live overworld uses **OverworldV2**.
+If you need to change overworld visuals, work in:
+- `src/ui/components/overworld-v2/OverworldV2.tsx`
+- `src/ui/components/overworld-v2/layers/*`

+Avoid creating or editing a standalone `src/overworld/` directory; it is not wired into the running game.

 ### Common Issues to Watch For
 1. **Battle state leakage** - queuedActions not cleared between battles
 2. **deriveUIPhase** - Can return unexpected phases based on unit KO status